sainarne15/ImageTransormationsAndEnhancements_PyQt/README.md

 ## Cloning the Repository
 `git clone {project_url}`

-## Requirements for setting up the environment
+## Requirements for setting up the environment for Mac
 1) python 3.5 or higher
 2) pip install PyQt5
 3) pip install numpy